iclcv/icl/manual/tutorials/hello-icl.rst

 Hello ICL
 =========

-This is a very short example, which simply visualizes a demo image.
+Let's start with a very simple example, which visualizes a demo image only.
+The basic Idea for this chapter is to help you to set up all you environment variables to easily compile and run your example code.

 +--------------------------------------------+----------------------------------+
 | .. literalinclude:: examples/hello-icl.cpp | .. figure:: images/hello-icl.png |
 |    :language: c++                          |    :scale: 60%                   |
 |    :linenos:                               |    :alt: shown image             |
 +--------------------------------------------+----------------------------------+

 In order to make this demo work, you have to apply the following steps (linux/mac):